-Home School Curriculum Improved helps the Christian or other K-12 or college, homeschooling parent (or student) avoid the most common—and perhaps most regrettable--of all mistakes.
+Home School Curriculum Improved helps the Catholic, Protestant or other K-12 or college, homeschooling parent (or student) avoid the most common—and perhaps most regrettable--of all mistakes.

 What is that mistake?
 To trust the point of view, or agenda, of curriculum just because it is labeled “conservative” or “traditional” or “Christian” or "Catholic" or “conservative Christian;” or to trust it just because "everybody else" is using it.

 There is another way to express this mistake.
 To pay only superficial attention to curriculum biases, including, but not limited to, political (e.g. Libertarian), Bible Prophecy (e.g. Dispensationalist) and science biases.
 Subtle Marxist influences may also intrude.

 What is a bias?
 The American Heritage Dictionary tells us it is "a preference or inclination, especially one that inhibits impartial judgment; prejudice."
 Furthermore, "it may operate for or against someone or something."